 The reason is evident: People who falsely confess are likely to believe that they have no meaningful chance of winning at trial.
 They are right.
 Convincing jurors that a confession is false is no easy task.

 We know from hundreds of exonerations that under the right circumstances, people do falsely confess.
 But many people, maybe most, still believe that innocent people do not confess to crimes they did not commit.
-It’s hardly surprising that substantial number of innocent defendants who falsely confess plead guilty.
+It’s hardly surprising that a substantial number of innocent defendants who falsely confess plead guilty.

 That number may be much higher than we report.
 The only false convictions that we can count are those that result in exoneration.
 We know that innocent defendants who plead guilty face high barriers to exoneration.
 The same is true for those who confess to crimes they did not commit.